coopnorge/engineering-docker-images/README.md

 executed, for example, to test the `devtools-golang-v1beta1` image, the `images/devtools-golang-v1beta1/tests/run` file will be executed.
 This file can run any test framework.

+Each image should have a `README.md` in its `tests` directory that provides some additional testing instructions, e.g.
+`images/devtools-golang-v1beta1/tests/README.md`.

+### Using images while developing

+Images should have a `README.md` file inside their `context` directories with instructions on how to use the images during development, e.g.
+`images/devtools-golang-v1beta1/context/README.md`.

 ### Using devtools